Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will your team elicit, analyze, and document the requirements for the software project?
   - Elicit the requirements for the software project by talking to the customer(s)	(student technical leaders and the instructor).
+  - Analyze each requirement and how it fits into the overall scope of the project.

 - What will your team do if it determines that it cannot feasibly implement promised features?